dekuNukem/PicoRC/ibmpc.md

 It uses a different connector, but the pinout is mostly the same (RED 5V on the edge, BLACK GND in the middle, PG is unused).

-It also has square pins, in which case you can plug one of the lobes into it.
+It also has square pins, in which case you can plug one lobe of the receptacle into it.

 ![Alt text](photos/ibmpc/square.jpeg)